boazbk/crypto/lec_14_zero_knowledge.md

 There are many reasons why progress on nuclear disarmament has been so slow, and most of them have nothing to do with zero knowledge or any other piece of technology.
 But there are some technical hurdles as well.
 One of those hurdles is that for the U.S. and Russia to go beyond restricting the number of _deployed_ weapons to significantly reducing the _stockpiles_, they need to find a way for one country to verifiably prove that it has dismantled warheads.
-As mentioned in my [work with Glaser and Goldston](http://www.nature.com/nature/journal/v510/n7506/full/nature13457.html) (see also [this page](http://nuclearfutures.princeton.edu/warhead-verification/)), a key stumbling block is that the design of a nuclear warhard is of course highly classified and about the last thing in the world that the U.S. would like to share with Russia and vice versa.
+As mentioned in my [work with Glaser and Goldston](http://www.nature.com/nature/journal/v510/n7506/full/nature13457.html) (see also [this page](http://nuclearfutures.princeton.edu/warhead-verification/)), a key stumbling block is that the design of a nuclear warhead is of course highly classified and about the last thing in the world that the U.S. would like to share with Russia and vice versa.
 So, how can the U.S. convince the Russian that it has destroyed a warhead, when it cannot let Russian experts anywhere near it?

 [^population]: To be fair, "only" about 170 million Americans live in the [50 largest metropolitan areas](https://www.currentresults.com/Weather-Extremes/US/largest-cities-list.php) and so arguably many people will survive at least the initial impact of a nuclear war, though it had been estimated that even a "small" nuclear war involving detonation of 100 not too large warheads could have [devastating global consequences](http://onlinelibrary.wiley.com/doi/10.1002/2013EF000205/full).